Human-Inspired Framework to Accelerate Reinforcement Learning: Acknowledgment

 \section{Acknowledgment}

 This work was partially supported by the Swedish Research Council through grant agreement no. 2020-03607 and in part by Sweden's Innovation Agency (Vinnova).
-The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at Chalmers Centre for Computational Science and Engineering (C3SE) partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and the Swedish National Infrastructure for Computing (SNIC) at Chalmers Centre for Computational Science and Engineering (C3SE) partially funded by the Swedish Research Council through grant agreement no. 2022-06725 and no. 2018-05973.